 We must fight the urge to isolate ourselves.
 We were not made to hide away in our houses all winter.
 Quite the opposite.
 We are social creatures therefore socializing is something we should do.
 Meaningful interactions or even simple, generic interactions with others are important.
 Socializing is a very powerful way of lifting your spirits.

 Instead of holing up indoors, consider setting aside some time a few times a week for friends and family.
-It can be a quick lunch, a movie, a night out clubbing.
+It can be a quick lunch, a movie, or a night out clubbing.
 It doesn’t matter.
 What matters is that you see each other and hang out.

 If you are not the kind who goes out much, invite your friends over.
 There are a lot of things you can do with your buddies at home.
-You can throw parties, or watch movies together, play games or simply hang out and eat some snacks.
+You can throw parties, watch movies together, play games or simply hang out and eat some snacks.

 6) Rewrite The Narrative